 Rattlesnakes have a unique body build, with a triangular head and narrower neck, making the head appear too heavy.
 These snakes only share a similarly short and squat appearance with viper boa, a “viper” superficial resemblance that gives them their name.

 Other snake species, including the young blood, Sumatran short-tailed, and Borneo short-tailed pythons, also try to mimic this appearance.
-However, they become more massive than rattlesnakes when they grow in length.
+However, they become larger than rattlesnakes when they grow in length.

 3. Prairie Kingsnake

 Unfortunately, most people find it hard to identify a rattlesnake from a distance because it has a lookalike-the prairie kingsnake.

 Prairie kingsnakes resemble rattlesnakes by displaying a similar self-defense strategy.
 They coil up to form an S-shape and vibrate their tails against dry leaves to produce a warning notice when they feel threatened.